Sacramento California, USA Travel Guide

 Do not engage in illegal activities or purchase illicit goods.

-Report any suspicious activities to local authorities.
+Report any suspicious activities to the authorities in the area.